The German Shepherd Husky mix is a striking blend of German Shepherd and Siberian Husky.

 From the ground to the shoulders they stand at 20-23 inches tall.

-When a Husky German Shepherd mix puppy grows up it will end up anywhere between the smallest Husky, and the biggest German Shepherd.
+When a Husky German Shepherd mix puppy grows up it will be anywhere between the smallest Husky, and the biggest German Shepherd.

 German Shepherd Husky Mix Color

-By far the most striking Husky German Shepherd mix dogs are the ones who inherit the dark coat of their German Shepherd parent, and the bright blue eyes of their Husky parent.
+The most striking Husky German Shepherd mix dogs inherit the dark coat of their German Shepherd parent, and the bright blue eyes of their Husky parent.

-Just like looks, Husky Shepherd mix pups can inherit personality traits from their parents in any combination.
+Just like looks, Husky Shepherd mix pups can inherit any mix of personality traits from their parents.